-The amendment seeks to update the reference from IAS 39 in the definition of "derivative"
+The amendment seeks to update the reference from IAS 39 in the definition of "derivative" to the relevant International Financial Reporting Standards ("IFRS"), which is, IFRS 9 Financial Instruments.

-Financial Instruments.
+See notes on REVIEWING THE VALUE-ADDED TAX TREATMENT OF SPECIFIC SUPPLIES IN THE SHORT-TERM INSURANCE INDUSTRY

-See notes on REVIEWING THE VALUE-ADDED TAX TREATMENT OF SPECIFIC improvement" from the wording of section 10(29) in order to clarify that the term "adjusted cost" also includes the cost of the purchase of the land in this regard.
+The amendment seeks to remove the words "of the construction, extension or improvement" from the wording of section 10(29) in order to clarify that the term "adjusted cost" also includes the cost of the purchase of the land in this regard.